 Unpredictable is the best way to define an Amazon rainforest climate; it’s likely to live up to its name.
 To protect your camera, bring a camera bag or a backpack that’s waterproof or at the very least water-resistant.
 I also recommend bringing a rain poncho so you can slip it over your body and the bag at the same time.

-Other stories from the Amazon you may like
+Another story from the Amazon you may like

 Pin to share